Consensys/doc.ethsigner/MKDOCS-MARKDOWN-GUIDE.md

 ### Magic Links

-If you want an URL to be displayed as a link, simply write it and this extension automatically displays it as a link.
+If you want a URL to be displayed as a link, simply write it and this extension automatically displays it as a link.
 You don't need to surround it with Markdown links syntax.

 ### Highlight Content